mattjw79/presentations/creating_scripts/README.md

     -   Complex
     -   Repetitive

+Notes: A shell script is a collection of commands that accomplish a specific task.
+They can be used for automating mundane, complex and/or repetitive tasks.
+Once a script is written, it can be used to complete that same task as many times as needed.

 ### Executing Shell Scripts
+-   Run the script as an argument to a interpreter
 -   Add the execute permission and run the script directly
--   Run the script as an argument to a interpreter
 -   A script can be called with a
     -   Relative path
     -   Absolute path
--   Scripts can be called directly, if the script is in a directory specified in the PATH
+-   Scripts can be called directly if the script is in a directory specified in the PATH

+Notes: When executing a shell script, if the script file does not have the execute permission assigned, it can be run as an argument to the interpreter.
+For example, "bash /path/to/script.file" would run the script using the Bash interpreter.
+If the script file is given the execute permission, that same example could be run as "/path/to/script.file" without having to specify the interpreter.
+Likewise, if the script is stored in a directory that is part of the PATH and has the execute permission, the script can be run by typing in just "script.file".

 ### Components of a Shell Script
--   The hash-bang #!
+-   The hash-bang "#!""
 -   Comments - lines starting with "#"
 -   Commands - simple or complex
 -   Exit Code

+Notes: Proper shell scripts always start with the hash-bang, then have any number of comments and/or commands.
+Then end with an exit code.